ERCES Authority · Educational Reference

 The Legal Basis for Annual Testing

-IFC §510.5.4 is the primary trigger: ERCES systems must be tested at least annually, with documentation provided to the AHJ.
+IFC §510.6.1 is the primary trigger in the 2021 IFC: ERCES systems must be tested at least annually, with documentation provided to the AHJ.
 In Texas, "qualified technician" typically means a person holding a current Texas State Fire Marshal's Office (TSFMO) fire alarm license (Registered Technician or Responsible Managing Employee), in addition to FCC-related credentials for radio work.
 Some jurisdictions require NICET certification as well.
 Confirm your AHJ's credential requirements before engaging a testing contractor — a test performed by an unlicensed person may be rejected regardless of the technical results.

 NFPA 1225 Chapter 18 provides the technical methodology the annual test must follow.